rockgarden/computer-science-cn/software-architecture/category-software-architecture_zh.md

 >> Cloud Computing: SaaS vs. PaaS vs. IaaS
 >> Difference Between Parallel and Distributed Computing
+>> Difference Between Two-Phase Commit and Saga Pattern

->> Horizontal and Vertical Partitioning in Databases
+- Horizontal and Vertical Partitioning in Databases

 >> Lexicographically Sortable Identifiers Using ULID
 >> The Strangler Fig Pattern in Microservices
 >> Introduction to Microservices
 >> Do 32-bit Apps Run Faster or Slower on 64-bit Operating Systems?
 >> How Is a Quantum Computer Faster Than a Regular Computer?

->> Systems Design: Interface Segregation Principle
+- Systems Design: Interface Segregation Principle

 >> What Is JSONP?
 >> Data Access Layer Explained
 >> What Is Sharding?